uikit/uikit-site/docs/pages/image.md

 ## Target

 Usually, the image starts loading when it enters the viewport.
-To start loading based on the viewport visibility of another element, use the `target` option.
+To start loading images based on the viewport visibility of another element, use the `target` option.
 This is very useful to lazy load images in the [Slideshow](slideshow.md) and [Slider](slider.md) components.

 ```html
 <img data-src="" width="" height="" alt="" uk-img="target: .my-class">
 ```

-The following example loads all images in the slides as soon as the whole slideshow enters the viewport.
+The following example loads all images in the slides as soon as the slideshow enters the viewport.
 It uses `!.uk-slideshow-items` as a target selector.
 The `!` looks up the DOM to find the next element with the `.uk-slideshow-item` class.

 ```example
 <div class="uk-position-relative uk-visible-toggle uk-light" uk-slideshow>